arafat877/Moose/README.md

 * BGE src1,src2,label - branch if src1 is grater than src2

 ## Updates
- `13.11.2017` - first version of Program Counter working `23.11.2017` - Register Bank synthesized for first time
+ `13.11.2017` - first version of Program Counter working
+ `23.11.2017` - Register Bank synthesized for first time
+ `26.11.2017` - Fixed minor errors with Register Bank